ggreer/geoff.greer.fm/_posts/2013-08-01-floobits-update-10-months-later.md

 About a month ago, we turned on billing.
 In the last two weeks, we started publicizing ourselves.
 First, we [showed Hacker News](https://news.ycombinator.com/item?id=6064608).
 The reaction was unexpectedly positive.
 Our poor Node.js server died under the immense load.
 This week, [we launched on TechCrunch](http://techcrunch.com/2013/07/30/floobits-debuts-remote-pair-programming-tool-where-you-can-collaborate-in-your-favorite-native-editor/).
 And of course, [Y Combinator posted about us](http://blog.ycombinator.com/floobits-yc-s13-lets-you-write-code-with-others-directly-in-sublime-text-emacs-vim-pair-programming-done-right).
 Since the TechCrunch launch, we've grown mainly through word of mouth.
 Apparently Floobits is useful enough that people tell their friends about it.
 Some of them even pay money!

 This journey has been satisfying so far, but it hasn't been easy.
 I'm working like crazy.
 In fact I've spent 2% of my life in an uninterrupted streak of writing code *every day*.
 Some might find such an existence pitiable, but I consider myself incredibly lucky.
 Lucky to have gotten into Y Combinator.
 Lucky to have met my co-founder, Matt.
 Lucky to have friends who give me good advice.
 Lucky to have been interested in computers at a young age.
 Lucky to live in a wealthy, stable country.
+Without these things, I wouldn't have have had the opportunity to build Floobits.

 Most of all, I'm lucky to have the genes and upbringing largely responsible for making me who I am today.